Amlyze/amltrix-data/markdown/actors.md

 - Criminals present these entities as independent lenders in 'loan-back' arrangements, concealing beneficial ownership and the ultimate source of funds.
 - Their lack of real business activity obscures financial flows, making it harder for financial institutions to detect suspicious transactions.
+- [Forced Labor](https://framework.amltrix.com/techniques/T0058.001) — Shell or front companies are used to launder forced labor proceeds by:

+- Falsely recording withheld wages as legitimate payroll or operating income.
+- Providing minimal or no genuine operations, thereby concealing the true source of funds.
+- Presenting a façade of legitimacy that complicates financial institutions' detection of illicit labor-related earnings.
+- [High-Cash Flow Real Estate](https://framework.amltrix.com/techniques/T0010.002) — Shell or front companies hold revenue-generating properties to:

+- Conceal the identities of those controlling or profiting from high-cash-flow real estate.
+- Layer financial flows behind corporate facades, complicating financial institutions' efforts to trace illicit proceeds.
+- [E-commerce & Marketplace Manipulation](https://framework.amltrix.com/techniques/T0028) — Criminals form shell or front companies to establish fraudulent e-commerce businesses with minimal real operations.
+By mixing illicit proceeds with nominal legitimate income, they create transactions that appear routine, hindering financial institutions' ability to detect suspicious flows.
 - [Fraud](https://framework.amltrix.com/techniques/T0144) — Shell or front companies knowingly serve as conduits for fraudulent proceeds by:

 - Issuing false or inflated invoices that justify incoming funds.
 - Obscuring the true ownership and purpose of transactions, allowing criminals to quickly veil the origin of new illicit capital.
-- [Real Estate-based Methods](https://framework.amltrix.com/techniques/T0010) — Shell or front companies are used to:
-- Hold legal title to real estate while concealing the underlying criminal owners.
-- Enable property flips or transfers through a corporate veil, distancing illicit operators from direct ownership.
-- Funnel illicit capital through corporate accounts, complicating transaction monitoring.

-This hampers financial institutions’ efforts to trace beneficial owners, especially when corporate registrations lack transparent ownership disclosures.
-- [Fake Vendors](https://framework.amltrix.com/techniques/T0022) — Shell or front companies operate as fake suppliers or service providers, issuing bogus invoices to launder illicit funds.
-They:

-- Present themselves as legitimate vendors, allowing criminals to blend sham invoices with genuine business costs.
-- Conceal beneficial ownership and lack real economic activity, making it difficult for financial institutions to verify vendor authenticity.

-Repeated use of these shell vendor accounts systematically obscures the source and destination of illicit proceeds, complicating transaction monitoring and detection efforts.
-- [E-commerce & Marketplace Manipulation](https://framework.amltrix.com/techniques/T0028) — Criminals form shell or front companies to establish fraudulent e-commerce businesses with minimal real operations.
-By mixing illicit proceeds with nominal legitimate income, they create transactions that appear routine, hindering financial institutions' ability to detect suspicious flows.
-- [Bearer Instruments](https://framework.amltrix.com/techniques/T0042) — Shell or front companies facilitate the misuse of bearer instruments by:

-- Issuing bearer shares or other negotiable bearer forms to conceal ultimate ownership.
-- Maintaining minimal or opaque operations, making it difficult for financial institutions to identify true beneficiaries.
-- [Beneficial Ownership Manipulation](https://framework.amltrix.com/techniques/T0088) — Shell or front companies in secrecy-friendly jurisdictions facilitate beneficial ownership manipulation through:

-- Repeatedly transferring directorships or shares to obscure the ultimate controller.
-- Exploiting lax reporting requirements to create ever-changing corporate records.

-These tactics confuse financial institutions trying to verify the rightful owner.
-- [Sanctions Evasion](https://framework.amltrix.com/techniques/T0141) — Shell or front companies are used to disguise beneficial ownership and the true origin or destination of funds.
-Adversaries establish them, often in permissive jurisdictions, to bypass sanctions restrictions, complicating financial institutions' due diligence and screening efforts.
-- [Drug Trade](https://framework.amltrix.com/techniques/T0142) — Shell or front companies undermine financial transparency by:

-- Offering minimal or nonexistent commercial activity while conducting substantial financial transactions.
-- Presenting falsified invoices or records to legitimize revenues connected to the drug trade.
-- Obscuring beneficial ownership, hampering financial institutions’ efforts to track fund flows.
 - [Fictitious Creditors](https://framework.amltrix.com/techniques/T0103) — Shell or front companies, often established intentionally for illicit purposes, act as ghost vendors or sham creditors by:

 - Providing fraudulent invoices or delivery notes for non-existent goods or services.